CAFDataProcessing/worker-document/README.md

 ## Document Worker Event Handlers

-It is not mandatory that the workflow script file should contain all of the below event handlers.
+It is not mandatory that the worker JavaScript file should contain all of the below event handlers.

-The event handler will only be triggered, if there is corresponding function from the JavaScript file being executed.
+The event handler will only be triggered, if there is corresponding function from the script file being executed.

 ####  onProcessTask